Update: PACs, businesses, contribute more than $120,000 to local candidates

-An update from the candidates for Amarillo City Council and their latest financial filings which were due Friday, April 28, 2023, at five P.M.
+AMARILLO, Texas (KAMR/KCIT) — An update from the candidates for Amarillo City Council and their latest financial filings which were due Friday, April 28, 2023, at 5 p.m.

-According to the latest reports from the City Secretary’s Office, in addition to the financial information we reported on Monday:
+According to the latest reports from the City Secretary’s Office, in addition to the financial information MyHighPlains.com reported on Monday:

 Candidate Josh Craft reports receiving two donations from the Amarillo Professional Firefighters Association PAC.
 One for $15,000 on March 28, 2023, and one for $10,000 dollars on April 10, 2023.